Feeding Peanuts To Birds

 Peanuts are one of the most popular foods to feed wild birds.
 They are packed with protein and fat and will attract tits, finches, jays, nuthatches and woodpeckers to your garden.

-Do not feed birds salted, flavoured or roasted nuts, as birds are unable to process high levels of salt and may become very sick or even die.
+Do not feed birds salted, flavoured, or roasted nuts.
+Birds are unable to process high quantities of salt and they may become very sick or even die.

 You can also put out peanut butter for your garden birds as an alternative way of feeding peanuts.
 Make sure it does not have any additives such as salt or sugar and do not use up old peanut butter that may have gone rancid.
 You can also buy peanut butter that has been specially formulated for wild birds.

 Both smooth and crunchy peanut butter can be fed to the birds in your garden.
 Try smearing some on a tree trunk, mix into suet cakes or spreading on slices of fruit, pine cones or pieces of toast to make some hanging bird feeders.

 Peanuts are one of the most versatile foods you can give to your garden birds and however you choose to serve them up you will soon be rewarded by plenty of species visiting your garden.